Xircle/xircle-client/README.md

 # Xircle, 새로운 네트워킹 대학생 SNS 서비스

-This project is source code of velog v1.
+This project is source code of xircle v1.
 After v2 update, this project is now archived.
 For source code of v2, check out the links below:

 - https://github.com/Xircle/xircle-client
 - https://github.com/Xircle/xircle-server

-> velog is a blog platform for developers.
-It provides compfy markdown editor with syntax highlighter enabled.
-Currently, the service is only available in Korean.
+> Xircle is a SNS web application for university students.
+It provides you with lots of profiles you want.
+Feel free to make a network in Xircle.

 ## Project Stack